gopheracademy/gopheracademy-web/content/composable-pipelines-pattern.md

 printer.In = baseComplementer.OutChan()
 ````

-Do you see how the syntax now looks exactly like single-value assignments, while in practice it is not sending any actual data yet, but "just" setting up a "channel-powered dataflow network",  through which we can later stream data indefinitely, from the network's input to its output.
-In the authors opinion, this is neat indeed.
+Do you see how the syntax now looks exactly like single-value assignments while in practice it is not sending any actual data yet, but just setting up a "channel-powered dataflow network", through which we can later stream data indefinitely from the network's input to its output.
+The author thinks this is neat indeed.

-Finally, to compile and run the program above, just execute it by piping some FASTA file content, like this:
+Finally, to compile and run the program above, just execute it by piping some FASTA file content through it, like this:
 ````bash
 go build basecomplement.go
 cat SomeFastaFile.fa | ./basecomplement > SomeFastaFile_Basecomplemented.fa